 All our fender models are metal - mostly aluminum with a couple models in stainless steel.
 They come in sizes for 26", 650b, and 700c/27" wheels.

 One of the reasons that plastic fenders don't work well is that they are too short.
 The front fender, must come down close to the ground to keep spray off.
-All the fenders we sell are made to our specifications, even the Honjos, to ensure that they offer adequate coverage.
+All the fenders we sell are made to our specifications to ensure that they offer adequate coverage.

 Measuring for Fenders

 The basic rule in fender fitting is that the fender should be at least 8mm wider than the tire; 10-12 mm is better.
-So a 35mm fender will fit up to a 25-26mm tire; a 43mm will cover a 32-35mm; 45 covers 38mm, etc. The reason for this clearance is that otherwise little pebbles, sticks, and other debris that are thrown up by your tire will get lodged between the fender and tire.
+So if you're running 32mm or 1 1/4" (for 27") tires, get 45mm fenders.
+If you're running 42mm tires, get 50 or 52mm Fenders.
+The reason for this clearance is that otherwise little pebbles, sticks, and other debris that are thrown up by your tire will get lodged between the fender and tire.
 Of course many tires are smaller than their advertised size, so it's wise to actually measure the inflated tire.

 A fender's width is measured on the outside, not inside.
 So to determine if a fender will fit you'll check clearance at the brakes, in the fork crown, and in between the seat stays.